TaitoUnited/full-stack-template/CONFIGURATION.md

 See [6.
 Remote environments](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/05-remote-environments.md) chapter of Taito CLI tutorial for more thorough instructions.

 Operations on production and staging environments usually require admin rights.
 Please contact DevOps personnel if necessary.

+## Stack

+**Minikube:** If you would rather use minikube for local development instead of docker-compose, remove `docker-compose:local` plugin, and the `:-local` restriction from `kubectl:-local` and `helm:-local` plugins.
+These are configured with the `taito_plugins` setting in `taito-config.sh`.
+Note that you can also permanently define your preference in your personal or organizational taito-config.sh to avoid manual change every time you create a new project, for example: `template_default_engine_local="minikube"`.
+(TODO: Not tested on minikube yet.
+Probably needs some additional work.).

+**Additional microservices:** You can use either monorepo or multirepo approach with this template.
+If you are going for multirepo, just create a separate project for each microservice.
+If you want some of them to share the same namespace, define common `taito_namespace` in taito-config.sh.
+If you are going for monorepo, or something in between multirepo and monorepo approaches, you can add a new microservice to a repository like this:

+  1. Create a new directory for your service.
+Look [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) and [alternatives](https://github.com/TaitoUnited/SERVER-TEMPLATE/tree/master/alternatives) for examples.
+  2. Add the service to `taito_targets` variable in `taito-config.sh`
+  3. Add the service to `docker-compose*.yaml` files and check that it works ok in local development environment.
+  4. Add the service to `scripts/helm.yaml`.
+  5. Add the service to `package.json` scripts: `install-all`, `lint`, `unit`, `test`, `check-deps`, `check-size`.
+  6. Add the service to your CI/CD script (`.yml/.yaml` or `Jenkinsfile` in project root or `.github/main.workflow`).

+**Kafka:** TODO: Kafka for event-driven microservices.

+**API gateway:** TODO: nginx-ingress by default.

+**Istio:** TODO: Istio service mesh.

+**Authentication:** Ingress provides basic authentication, but it is only meant for hiding non-production environments.
+Here are some good technologies for implementing authentication: [Auth0](https://auth0.com), [Passport](http://www.passportjs.org/), [ORY Oathkeeper](https://www.ory.sh/api-access-control-kubernetes-cloud-native).

+**Static site generator (www):** See [www/README.md](www/README.md) for configuration instructions.
+You can use static site generator e.g. for user guides or API documentation.

 ## Kubernetes